Skip to content

 terratidy fmt --check

-# Show diff of changes
+# Show colored diff of changes

 terratidy fmt --diff